Companion planting is pretty important to growing the best homegrown garden tomatoes and with many other things, too! And I will show you why!

 - Potatoes: Planting tomatoes and potatoes together makes potatoes more susceptible to potato blight.

-There are so many wonderful heirloom varieties to try and a taste to suit every palate.
+There are so many wonderful tomato varieties to try and a taste to suit every palate, especially in heirloom tomatoes.
 I hope you find this helpful in growing the best tomatoes ever.
 And every year you will get better and better at it.
 Have fun as a family and grow your own tomatoes.
-Store-bought can never compare to one you grow yourself!